 I am a doctoral candidate in the Department of History at Cornell University.
 I am a historian of modern Southeast Asia, but my research and teaching are also informed by training in historical geography, political ecology, environmental history, maritime and oceanic histories, and science and technology studies.

-This project, as it currently stands, draws on historical research carried out from 2013 to 2016 in France, Germany, Indonesia, the Netherlands, Singapore, the United Kingdom, and the United States.
+This project draws on historical research carried out from 2013 to 2017 in France, Germany, Indonesia, the Netherlands, Singapore, the United Kingdom, and the United States.
 I conducted research in government and university libraries, the collections of environmental organizations, zoological institutions, natural history museums, government offices, and twenty-one archives in total.
 In Indonesia, I also conducted nine months of ethnographic research in North Sumatra and Aceh on short trips in 2009, 2013, and 2015.
 My research in Indonesia received support from the Fulbright Scholar Program (Institute of International Education), the American Historical Association, the United States-Indonesia Society, and the American Institute for Indonesian Studies, along with internal funding from Cornell University.
 My research in Europe was funded with an International Dissertation Research Fellowship (IDRF) awarded by the Social Science Research Council with funding from the Andrew W. Mellon Foundation.
 I have one journal article resulting from this research and it was published in the January 2018 issue of TRaNS: Trans –Regional and –National Studies of Southeast Asia, a Cambridge University Press journal.
 The article is titled, “Plantations, Peddlers, and Nature Protection: The Origins of Indonesia’s Orangutan Crisis, 1910-1930,” and you can access it here: (Access Article Here)